 I have options, lots of options, but sometimes I just do not have the answer.

 The hole in my game as a lone shooter, is when I need two reliable sound recordings (to guarantee one) with a moving or distant subject.
-I have to control composition, focus and sound, so doubling my sound streams at the camera end is just too much to juggle.
+I have to control video, lighting and sound, so doubling my sound streams at the camera end is just too much to juggle.

-So, control, quality and reliability (range and signal) without on-the-go attention.
+So, control, quality and reliability (range and signal) without on-the-go attention required.

 32 bit Float fixes control.

-Basically with 32 bit float anything that can be heard can be picked up from a shout to a whisper, without distortion or degradation (within reason), especially wind clipping, indeed many 32 bit float units lack a volume control at all as levels at the recording end are effectively irrelevant.
+With 32 bit float anything that can be heard can be picked up from a shout to a whisper, without distortion or degradation (within reason-everything gets recorded), especially wind clipping.
+Indeed many 32 bit float units lack a volume control at all as levels at the recording end are effectively irrelevant.

 This also means that one mic can be used to cover two or more people in an intimate conversation, such as exchanging vows, a conversation in a car etc, or I could even use it sat in front of a load speaker to record an event and sync later with on camera sound.